-The UEFA Champions League Round of 16 is all set, and the second handful of matches kick off on Tuesday the 23rd and Wednesday the 24th.
-Well have eight of the world’s best clubs going head-to-head looking for Champions League glory.
-Let’s take a quick look at each of the four matches taking place this week.
+The UEFA Champions League Round of 16 is all set, and the first handful of matches kick off on Tuesday the 16th and Wednesday the 17th as some of the world’s best clubs go head-to-head looking for Champions League glory.
+Let’s take a quick look at each of the first four matches taking place this week.
 All odds courtesy of DraftKings Sportsbook.